Policy and Procedure Name:

 staff must contact the MCO to request the specific information needed.

-If the MCO does not respond to the request after three business days,
+the MCO does not respond to the request after three business days, Claims

-fails to respond to the second request, claims services staff must report the
+to respond to the second request, Claims Services staff must report the issue

 iv.
 Claims

-Claims services staff will e-mail the BWC MCO Business Unit
+Services staff will email the BWC MCO Business Unit

 Referral box for assistance when: